matishen7/WalkerAdvertisingApiAutomation/README.md

 - **MSTest.TestFramework**: MSTest test framework used for running the tests.
 - **MSTest.TestAdapter**: Adapter for MSTest that integrates with Visual Studio and other test runners.
 - **RestSharp**: A simple REST and HTTP API client for .NET, used to send HTTP requests and process responses.
-- **Moq**: A popular and friendly mocking library for .NET.
-- **Newtonsoft.Json**: A high-performance JSON framework for .NET, used for serialization and deserialization.

 You can install these packages via NuGet Package Manager or by running the following commands in the NuGet Package Manager Console: